learn-co-curriculum/phase-1-html-forms/README.md

 <input type="text" name="username" placeholder="username">

 Setting the input element with a `type="password"` displays dots as the user types characters instead of the actual characters.
-This is useful when private information is entered that we don not want others around the user to read.
+This is useful when private information is entered that we do not want others around the user to read.

 ```html
 <input type="password" name="password" placeholder="password">